FuzzyLitchi/FuzzyLitchi.github.io/index.md

 ## socials

-I'm on [mastodon](https://queer.party/@polly), if you want to dm me you ask for my signal.
+I'm on [mastodon](https://queer.party/@polly), if you want to dm me you can ask for my signal.